matthewhanson/presentations/2019/foss4g-open-keynote.md

 Notes:
 - Too much data, how do we know what to run it on
 - How do we do it programmatically?
-- ML and analytics pipelines
+  - for ML and analytics pipelines

 ----

 ”You are awesome, your software is awesome, [but] your software is useless, …without ~data~ metadata”

+Notes:
+- i think everyone realizes that metadata is important
+- there's always been metadata but
+- But...

 ----